Code Like Kids

 Set up: Some desk work followed by activities on a large, flat surface (i.e. very large table or available floor space )

-BBC micro:bits
+BBC micro:bit

 Device: The BBC micro:bit is the epitome of “big things come in small packages”.
 BBC micro:bits are inexpensive, pocket-sized computers which can be used to easily demonstrate how software and hardware work together.
 It has an LED light display, two buttons, and many input/output features.
 It can be used to sense, measure, and log light, temperature, sound, movement, or magnetism and can easily be coded in Microsoft MakeCode.
 They are suitable for primary-aged pupils (P3 and above, ages 7+) but can be extended to secondary-aged pupils (and beyond) using Python or JavaScript.
 There are also many, many accessories and add-ons available.

 Activity Description: Participants will work in teams or individually to create their own ‘Rock, Paper, Scissor’ game before competing to determine who is the ultimate ‘Rock, Paper, Scissor’ Master.
 They will learn about block coding (Scratch) and see how software and hardware can work together.
-They will also learn about variables and discuss how to improve the game’s UX (user experience) all while developing skills such as computational thinking, problem-solving, and resilience (an important skill in many roles!).
-And for those feeling extra confident – why not take it to the next level with a game of ‘Rock, Paper, Scissors, Lizard, Spock’…
+They will also learn about variables and discuss how to improve the game’s UX (user experience) all while developing skills such as computational thinking, problem-solving, and resilience (an important skill in many tech roles!).
+And for those feeling extra confident – why not add light and sound or take it to the next level with a game of ‘Rock, Paper, Scissors, Lizard, Spock’…

 Duration and group size: Approximately 1-1.5 hours working in groups of 1-2